Albert Kelly: Gold Coast Titans

 In 2013, Kelly joined the Gold Coast Titans to trial for a contract.
 He made his début for the Titans against the Cronulla-Sutherland Sharks.
 They lost the game 12–10, however there were good signs for Kelly, producing a try assist.
 In his next game, he scored a double and another try assist against the Canberra Raiders in the 36-0 demolition.
 On 22 August 2014, Kelly became one of the current NRL players and former Sharks players to accept reduced bans from the Australian Sports Anti-Doping Authority for his role in the club's 2011 supplements program.

 Hull Kingston Rovers

 On 18 October 2014, Kelly was released from the Titans alongside Maurice Blair to sign two-year contracts with Hull Kingston Rovers, replacing Australian halves Travis Burns and Kris Keating.
 On 30 September 2015, he was named Hull KR Player of the Year.
-In 2015, Kelly played in the 2015 Challenge Cup final suffering a loss of 50–0 against Leeds Rhinos, the largest losing margin in the competition's history.
+In 2015, Kelly played in the 2015 Challenge Cup final suffering a loss of 50–0 against Leeds Rhinos.